 Methods of Preparation of Aldehydes

 Carbonyl compounds are of two types, aldehydes and ketones.
-The compounds in which the carbonyl group is attached to carbon and hydrogen are called aldehydes while the compounds in which the carbon group is attached to two carbon atoms are called ketones.
-This article is concerned about the methods of preparation of aldehydes.
+The compounds in which the carbonyl group is attached to carbon and hydrogen are called aldehydes, while the compounds in which the carbon group is attached to two carbon atoms are called ketones.
+The aldehydic or aldehyde group is denoted as -CHO, whereas the ketone or ketonic group is denoted using -CO.
+This article is concerned with the methods of preparation of aldehydes.

-Preparation of Aldehydes:
+Preparation of Aldehydes

 There are various methods that can be used to prepare aldehydes depending upon the type and requirement of the compounds.
 Following are some important methods of preparation of aldehydes.